| Staging the Revolution: Guerrilla Theater as a

 them, we're offering our alternative and it's not just a narrow,

-political alternative, it's an alternative way of life.(41)
+political alternative, it's an alternative way of life.(41) The operative term in this statement is

 "confronting," for Rubin and Hoffman clearly understood that